 What are the most common causes of rollover crashes?

 Tripping– The National Highway Traffic Safety Administration reports that an estimated 95 percent of all rollover crashes occur due to tripping.
 This action of tripping takes place when one of the vehicle’s tires strikes something such as a large rock, soft shoulder, or a curb and interrupts the motion of the vehicle, causing it to pitch forward or sideways into a roll.
-Tripping may also occur when the vehicle leaves the roadway sliding sideways and diging its tires into soft soil.
+Tripping may also occur when the vehicle leaves the roadway sliding sideways and digging its tires into soft soil.

 Multi-vehicle collisions– Crashes that involve a vehicle striking another vehicle from the side are also common causes or rollover crashes.
 This is often the result of the negligence of another driver including speeding, violating traffic laws, and impaired driving.